mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 The minimum Path MTU supported by conformant QUIC implementations is 1200 bytes {{?RFC9000}}, and in addition, QUIC implementations allow senders to use either DPLPMTUD ({{?RFC8899}}) or PMTUD ({{?RFC1191}}, {{?RFC8201}}) to determine the actual MTU size that the receiver and path between sender and receiver support, which can be even larger.

-This is especially useful in certain conferencing topologies, where otherwise senders have no choice but to use the lowest path MTU for all conference participants, but even in point-to-point RTP sessions, this also allows senders to piggyback audio media in the same UDP packet as video media, for example, and also allows QUIC receivers to piggyback QUIC ACK frames on any QUIC frames being transmitted in the other direction.
+This is especially useful in certain conferencing topologies, where otherwise senders have no choice but to use the lowest path MTU for all conference participants, but even in point-to-point RTP sessions, this also allows senders to piggyback audio media in the same UDP packet as video media, for example, and also allows QUIC receivers to piggyback QUIC ACK frames on any QUIC packets being transmitted in the other direction.

 ### Multiplexing RTP, RTCP, and Non-RTP Flows on a Single QUIC Connection {#single-path}